PioterDev/Cetris/README.md

 - delta time rendering (with rendering on a separate thread)

-The config itself gives you all the freedom to customize keybinds, target FPS, window size and audio volume.
+The config itself gives you all the freedom to customize keybinds, target FPS, window size, audio volume and game settings.

-Currently, only Windows is supported because of the use of its threading support.
+Currently, only Windows is supported because of the use of its threads.
 Linux support will be added if I ever decide to do it (which may be never).

 ## How to build from source